Does my child need to have participated in Broadway Bootcamp to take other classes or camps?

 Is all of my tuition due at the time of registration?

 No. You may either pay in full or set up an automatic payment plan through our registration website

 Who teaches classes for RMTC?

 We take great care to find the best instructors who meet all of RMTC’s safety and learning standards.
 These teachers are both local artists and artists from across the country.

 Is financial aid available for RMTC’s classes or camps?

 Yes!
 Young People interested in participating in RMTC education programs may apply for financial aid for programs where tuition is greater than $100.
 All financial awards are based on need.
 To apply for financial aid, visit redmountaintheatre.org/education/financial-aid/.

 RMTC is committed to providing educational opportunities to all students and will not turn away students on basis of race, religion, sexual orientation, disability, or gender (including transgender), or socio-economic status.
 RMTC provides reasonable accommodations to the known disabilities of students in order to facilitate optimal learning.

 What’s the difference in your summer camps?

 We offer many different camps in the summer.
-Some are based in technique (such as Broadway Bootcamp and the Industry Intensive) and some are based in process and experience (such as Blast and Back to Hogwarts).
-We have three camps that we do every year: Broadway Bootcamp, Blast, and Play Making.
+Some are based in technique (such as Broadway Bootcamp) and some are based in process and experience (such as Blast and Theme camps).
+We have a variety camps that we do every year: Broadway Bootcamp, Blast, Theme, and Play Making.